NgiapPuoyKoh/ai-chat-annotator/README.md

 The user will be able to get information for a specific product or service.
 The business will be able to provide accurate and relevant information to the customer with a high rating.

 Generic AI models for chatbot conversations do not capture the specific context of a business and the profile of target customers.
-There will contribute toward the development of explainable AI models.
+This application intends to contribute toward the development of explainable AI models.

 Usable data to train AI models for specific contexts that are specific to a domain and fine-tune to a specific business use case is likely to yield the best results.

 The focus of the project is on data and inspiration was from [Python Chat Bot Tutorial - Chatbot with Deep Learning (Part 1)](https://www.youtube.com/watch?v=wypVcNIH6D4https://www.youtube.com/watch?v=wypVcNIH6D4).

-The UX will be developed using Materialize adapted from the design decisions of the Mini Project - Putting It All Together.
+The UX for this application uses Materialize and is adapted from the design decisions for the Mini Project - Putting It All Together.

+### Chat and Annotation Workflow

+- User selects a topic and initiates conversation from the chat room
+- A conversation is created in the database with the status "pending"
+- A moderator will see the conversation displayed in a chat list pending a response
+- The moderator will respond by selecting a pending chat from the list
+- The user and the moderator will then enter into a chat session and sends messages to each other
+- The user and moderator will carry out a conversation until either one ends the conversation
+- When the conversation ends it is updated to status "Done"
+- The moderator will be redirected to the pending chat list and the user will be redirected to the chat room
+- The annotator can view all done conversations and can search for conversations by topic_name from the done chat list
+- The annotator rates the conversations by selecting a rating and the conversation will be set to "annotated" and be removed from the list
+- The annotator can delete a conversation from the done chat list
+- The administrator manages the topics and can add, edit and delete topics

 ## Scope Plane